UniUSNet: A Promptable Framework for Universal Ultrasound Disease Prediction and Tissue Segmentation: Methodology

 \subsection{Uni-Transformer Learning Framework}

-The proposed \modelname~learning framework, which is designed to perform multiple tasks on ultrasound images simultaneously.
-The primary part of the network is mainly modified based on Swin-Unet~\cite{cao2022swin}.
-It comprises one encoder and two decoders.
-The encoder is responsible for extracting features, and the two decoders are responsible for segmentation and classification tasks respectively.
-Note that the decoder branch responsible for segmentation incorporates a skip connection originating from the encoder (same as the swin-unet).
-Compared with the decoder branch responsible for classification and the decoder branch responsible for segmentation, the upper sampling layer is deleted, but the number of layers is kept consistent, so as to ensure computational equivalence among different task branches.
+The \modelname~framework is designed for multitasking on ultrasound images, built on a modified Swin-Unet~\cite{cao2022swin} with one encoder and two decoders for segmentation and classification.
+The segmentation decoder includes a skip connection from the encoder, while the classification decoder omits the upsampling layer but maintains the same depth for computational equivalence.

-Inspired by \cite{zhao2023one}, which are also trained on multiple publicly available datasets.
-Since the amount of data in each dataset was inconsistent, we carried out data balancing based on position.
-This strategy aims to optimize the model's computational learning for distinct domain knowledge.
-Furthermore, following the principles of curriculum learning, we prioritizes segmentation data, succeeded by classification data in each training round.
-This sequential learning approach capitalizes on the object's edge and location information acquired through segmentation, may enhancing subsequent image classification tasks.
-Regarding training losses, we employ two distinct types for segmentation tasks: the dice loss and cross-entropy loss.
-Specifically, the classification task is optimized using cross-entropy loss.
+Inspired by \cite{zhao2023one}, we balanced data across positions due to varying dataset sizes, optimizing the model's learning of domain-specific knowledge.
+Using curriculum learning, we prioritized segmentation data before classification, leveraging edge and location info to enhance classification performance.
+For training, dice and cross-entropy losses are used for segmentation, while classification relies on cross-entropy loss.